Swimming Pools & Home Insurance: Liability, Costs & Requirements

 Insurer Requirements: What You Must Have to Stay Covered

 Most insurers impose specific safety requirements on pool owners.
-Failing to meet them can result in claim denials, policy cancellation, or significantly higher premiums.
+In 2026, carriers are treating these as pass/fail underwriting conditions rather than suggestions.
+Failing to meet them can result in claim denials, policy cancellation, or refusal to renew.
 Here's what's commonly required:

 Standard Pool Safety Requirements